 What is an online marketplace?

-Forrester defines a marketplace as a place where “[vendors] sell physical items or services on a site other than their own.”
-Since vendors who sell online are the brand owners, they usually stock and fulfil their own products (apart from some exceptions, such as when using a 3rd party logistics provider, like Veo’s Fulfilment warehouse).
-This results in a highly effective multi-channel sales model, which allows vendors to sell across multiple sales channels and develop strong brand awareness amongst their target demographic.
+Forrester defines a marketplace as a place where “[Brands] sell physical items or services on a site other than their own.”
+Since Brands who sell online are the brand owners, they usually stock and fulfil their own products (apart from some exceptions, such as when using a 3rd party logistics provider, like Veo’s Fulfilment warehouse).
+This results in a highly effective multi-channel sales model, which allows Brands to sell across multiple sales channels and develop strong brand awareness amongst their target demographic.

 Alternatively, a multi-brand retailer (or Stockist) will sell products from various brands directly to the consumer, handling everything from storage to fulfilment to customer service, so they tend to have a smaller inventory and also require much higher margins (30-70%).

 So from a brand owner’s perspective, it is usually easier to sell your products through a marketplace than through a multi-brand retailer, as the process of entering into a supplier partnership with the latter is generally lengthier and more complex than getting started as a marketplace Brand.

 Consumers choose marketplaces: Global online retail is set to exceed $6 trillion by 2023, and in 2016 over 50% online retail B2C spend came from marketplaces.
 By 2022, this share is expected to exceed 66% two-thirds if current growth trends continue.

 Ready customer base: According a Forrester report, 53% of consumers who shop online are making purchases on marketplaces 3 or more times per month.
 Marketplaces can therefore offer access to a huge base of both existing and new customers.

 Access to new audiences: Selling through marketplaces allows Brands to serve customer segments they may not have previously targeted.
 According to Forrester, more than 80% of consumers said that marketplaces have introduced them to new brands that they would not have known of otherwise.